Dtar380/PyLauncher/README.md

 Further in the future im looking forward to implementing a GUI for a more user friendly app.

-## :vhs: Whatch the YT video (Spanish)
+## :vhs: Watch the YT video (Spanish)

-I will upload a video on the 31 of January on my channel about the PyLauncher proyect and a tutorial.
+I will upload a video on the 31 of January on my channel about the PyLauncher project and a tutorial.
 But as Im native Spanish speaker and my channel content is full in Spanish I will not change for this video.

 ## :open_file_folder: Known issues